-You may request a period of performance of 12 to 24 months.

-If you apply for the 2022 deadline, you must request a period of performance start date between May 1, 2023 and September 1, 2023.
+You may request a period of performance up to 12 to 24 months with a start date between May 1, 2024, and September 1, 2024.

-The period of performance is the span of time during which you may incur new obligations to carry out the work under the NEH award.
-It must start on the first day of the month and end on the last day of the month.
+The period of performance is the time during which you may incur expenses to carry out the work under the award.
+It must start on the first day of the month and end on the last day of a month.